 She was puzzled about our "harsh language," as it was called by the tender-hearted country at large, that bore to look on torture and dare not look on truth.
 "Why don't they prosecute you for defamation?" she said.
 "Because we don't defame."
-That then was not it; and she finally seemed to settle into the opinion that it was our bad taste that made the difficulty, - an unfortunate defect on our part to be deprecated as lessening the force of the idea.
+That then was not it; and she finally seemed to settle into the opinion that it was our bad taste that made the difficulty, --- an unfortunate defect on our part to be deprecated as lessening the force of the idea.
 We were not prepared to make our defence on the score of taste.
 "Tastes differ," to so proverbial an extent, that Lord Chesterfield forbade so rude a thing in society as finding fault with them.
-We only stated the fact that ours was the accepted mode of preaching of the vast majority of the clergy of the country, the evangelical custom, - not to say fashion; though to English Episcopacy and Unitarianism, and all who "never mention hell to ears polite," it of course seemed to be removed from the category of profane swearing only by being couched in Biblical language.
+We only stated the fact that ours was the accepted mode of preaching of the vast majority of the clergy of the country, the evangelical custom, not to say fashion; though to English Episcopacy and Unitarianism, and all who "never mention hell to ears polite," it certainly seem that if there ever did exist practical universal truths, making a part of the very nature of things, these are they.
+In deference to him, they were, however, omitted.
+But this was the character of that good man's mind.
+He constantly needed the admonition of the French statesman, conveyed in his definition of a bétise, - "C'est oublier la chose essentielle."

+of course seemed to be removed from the category of profane swearing only by being couched in Biblical language.
 And though we loved the Hebrew sound of it, she might be allowed to find fault.
 But we refused to grant the same immunity to Andover and Princeton, whose mother tongue it was, without a scorching exposure of their hypocrisy.

 "Now tell me how much of the 'Liberator' you really write?" said she, seeing I had defended it on both principle and expediency, and on the very grounds for which it was generally condemned.
 "One would think, to hear you, that there was but one duty in life, - rebuke."
-"Exactly so," I was about to say; "these are of the times when rebuke is 'wisdom, holiness, goodness, justice, and truth.' " But something of elevated emotion in her look stopped me; and I only said, "I desire no further special conversation with you on this subject.
+"Exactly so."
+I was about to sav: "these are of the times when rebuke is 'wisdom, holiness, goodness, justice, and truth."
+But something of elevated emotion in her look stopped me; and I only said, "I desire no further special conversation with you on this subject.
 I am sure of your determination to see and know all things for yourself, and of your determination to act rightly and justly in every emergency."
-Again she had used the very words of the enemies of the cause, but with a spirit so foreign to the moral toadyism of Unitarian sentimentality and evangelical hypocrisy, that one could only hail it with satisfaction.
+Again she had used the very words of the enemies of the cause, but with a spirit'so foreign to the moral toadyism of Unitarian sentimentality and evangelical hypocrisy, that one could only hail it with satisfaction.
 The abolitionists had been reviled without exception for their sweeping, unmitigated censures, but always most unjustly.
 The blessing besought by the old Massachusetts divine had been vouchsafed to them, - "Lord, grant us thy crowning mercy to discriminate between things that differ."
 By their fruits we knew men.
 Their words were merely their disguises at this time; and often plausible enough "to deceive, if it were possible, the very elect."